Creative Play for Toddlers

 |Main Developmental Milestones 2 years and up:

-Dr. Sears’ Top Interactive Play Tips for 2 years and up
+Dr. Sears’ Top Creative Play Tips for 2 Years and Up

 - Find teachable moments throughout the day – great for counting and colors